 Take Care of Yourself

-We hope you picked up a few tips for your mental health.
+We hope you picked up a few tips for your emotional well-being.
 Feel free to share with friends and family.
 It’s okay not to be okay.
 As always…we’re rooting for you.